Daiana Menezes

 Daiana Alves Menezes (born June 20, 1987) is a Brazilian actress, singer, and television host based in the Philippines.
 Menezes is best known as a former co-host of noontime variety show Eat Bulaga!

-and is currently a presenter of the morning television show Kada Umaga on Net 25.
+and is currently a presenter of the morning television show Kada Umaga on NET25.

 Career

 Menezes worked with her father in their growing shoe business, leading her to take a Fashion Design business course.
 She later graduated from the New York Film Academy.
 Offers from several countries, including Thailand, were followed by one in the Philippines.
 She appeared in various commercials internationally before becoming a TV personality in the Philippines on TV5, ABS-CBN, and GMA Network.
 She was featured in Maxim Philippines June 2009 issue and in FHM Philippines October 2011, 2014, and 2017 issues.
 She endorses Baliwag Lechon, Master Siomai, Flauntit, Rebisco Hansel Crackers, Texas Wild chips, Choco Mucho, Judge (chewing gum), Sassa Activewear, Belo, Pretty Looks, Lady Grace and Ever Bilena, Mike Cervera Hair, Shell, and Scratch It!.

 Menezes was awarded 2022 best host at the Best Choice Awards, best television host and singer of 2022 at the Pinnacle Awards, the 2020 NCCA for "performing arts singing", and was previously the prestigious 2012, 2014 and 2015 Global Achiever Awardee as Outstanding Ramp Model and Commercial Endorser by the Asia Pacific Awards Council (APAC) during the 20th Annual Asia Pacific Excellence Awards, headed by chairman Jonathan Navea and Japanese educator, Dr. Seiji Yii-Kagawa.

 Menezes also got the highest, record-breaking bid for a second-hand bikini to help raise funds for a beach conservation drive in the Philippines.
 The bidder paid ₱100,000 for her used bikini on November 28, 2012.

 Menezes was the main host of two taped (not live) TV shows on Pinoy Xtreme, Super Sabong (since 2015) and #chikatitas.
 She is now concentrating on her music with the 8ONE group.